TrueBrain/xabrain/README.md

 ----

  - mod_ore: Adds Copper and Tin to the game.
 Other mods that add these?
 Just ommit thisone.
  - mod_transport: Adds pipes to the game.
+It cleverly routes packets on demand.

 Requirement
 ------------

-- Requires MCForge 3.3.8.160+
+- Requires MCForge 3.3.8.164+
-- Requires a custom (pending) patch for MCForge
+- Requires a custom patch for FML (see RenderWorldBlock in my fork on GitHub)
-- Requires a custom (pending) patch for FML
+- Requires a modified 'recompile' script (to ignore /server/ for Client, and /client/ for Server)
-- Requires a modified 'recompile' script (to ignore ClientProxy.java)
+- Requires a modification to Eclipse project (Exclude \*\*/server/\* in Client, and \*\*/client/\* in Server)

 Installation